 You can find a boating lake, tree trail, trim trail, children’s play area and a paddling pool in Eastrop Park.
-Eastrop Park has been awarded the Green Flag Award for 2018 to 2019.
+Eastrop Park was awarded the Green Flag Award for 2022/23.

 Eastrop Park is accessible by a short walk from Festival Place and the bus station.
 The centre shuttle stops at City Wall House bus stop, Basing View; follow the footpath over the bridge to the park.
-View the location map to find out how to get to Eastrop Park.
+View the location map to find out how to get to Eastrop Park (PDF)[2MB].

 Free parking is available at two car parks on site, accessible from Eastrop Way.
 Both have disabled parking bays.
 There is a disabled toilet and pathways throughout the park are suitable for buggies and wheelchair users.